gugi9000/cards_elemental/README.md

 ### A round
 - In turn each player plays a card to see who wins.
 - The winner keeps their own card in their winnings pile.
-- First to obtain cards of 3 _different_ elements or 3 cards of the _same_ colour wins the game
 - The starting player is chosen at random (dice rolls/draw cards).
+Following rounds are started by the last round winner.

 ### Winning a round
 A winner is determined by first the elements then the value (1-10)